dcycle/d6_to_d8_migration_example/README.md

 ### 2. Perform imports

 Your Drupal 6 site should now contain some data and your Drupal 8 site should be empty.
-Run the following command to import data from Drupal 6 to Drupal 8:
+Run the following command to get information about the import:

     ./scripts/exec.sh drupal8 'drush en -y my_migration'
     ./scripts/exec.sh drupal8 'drush cc drush'
     ./scripts/exec.sh drupal8 'drush migrate-status'

-You can actually run the script like this:
+You can actually run the import like this:

     ./scripts/exec.sh drupal8 'drush migrate-import --all'

-The above will apply only those migrators that are defined in our my_migration module.
-To blindly migrate everything from Drupal 6 to Drupal 8, you can run:

-    ./scripts/exec.sh drupal8 'drush cc drush'
-    ./scripts/exec.sh drupal8 'drush migrate-upgrade --legacy-root=/drupal6code'

 You can then modify the same node on Drupal 6 and Drupal 8 and run: